MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-test-plans-aggregate-data-level.md

 ## Expand columns in Power Query Editor

-Prior to creating the report, you need to expand the `TestSuite` column to flatten the records into tspecific fields.
+Prior to creating the report, you need to expand the `TestSuite` column to flatten the records into specific fields.
 To learn how, see [Transform Analytics data to generate Power BI reports](transform-analytics-data-report-generation.md#expand-columns).

 In Power BI, do the following steps.